ZachDieter-CPU/Scripts/README.md

 # Scripts

-This is daily scripts I use.
+Scripts I have created for work